Part 2 - Services To Indians And Others

 - Fiscal Intermediary Operations.
 A listing of the payment by type of service the FI processes payments on are listed by object class code in Manual Exhibit 2-3-J. For a description of the FI internal operations information refer to the most current version of the FI Reference Manual for IHS/CHS.
 The FI Reference Manual is updated to reflect changes or incorporate information on an as-needed basis.

 - Accessing the FI Data System.
 The IHS is required to protect patient medical information from all security risks.
 Changes to the FI data system allowing data access and the ability to communicate through local area networks shall include provisions to ensure and safeguard patient confidentiality.
 Ensuring compliance with the Privacy Act, HIPAA privacy regulations, and confidentiality requirements is the responsibility of each Area CHSO.
 Each IHS employee, unless otherwise authorized, is responsible for limiting access to patient medical information to strictly direct need to know in the provision of patient care as defined in the IHS mission statement.
 The following steps provide necessary guidance for FI data system access:

 - Access to FI data is accomplished through computer log-on to the IHS Intranet at the OIT in Albuquerque, New Mexico.

 - The Director, OIT, is responsible for ensuring that the FI data systems are secure.
 Firewalls established at each site guard against unauthorized access.

-- Each IHS site must ensure that Intranet access to the FI data system is revoked when employee ceases to have direct involvement in CHS on a day-to-day basis.
+- Each IHS site must ensure that Intranet access to the FI data system is revoked when an employee ceases to have a direct involvement in CHS on a day-to-day basis.